DappCoderr/Cadence-Fun/doc/docs/Module 2/Lesson 5.md

 sidebar_position: 5
 ---

-A `struct`, which stands for structure, is like a container that holds different types of information under one label.
-Structs help organize related pieces of data together, making it easier to manage and work with complex information.
+A **_struct_** (short for structure) is like a container that holds different types of information under one label.
+Structs help organize related pieces of data together.

-For instance, if you're managing a country and need to track details about each country like Name, Population, Ratings, and Country ID, you can use a struct to group these attributes together.
+For instance, to track details about a country, you can use a struct to group attributes like Name, Population, Ratings, and Country ID:

 ```jsx